ineat/refcards/README.md

 ## Contribution
-La contribution est ouverte à tous et doit suivre quelques règles simples présentées dans [CONTRIBUTING.md](CONTRIBUTING.md).
+The contribution is open to all and should follow the simples rules inside the [CONTRIBUTING.md](CONTRIBUTING.md).